<2>我让老公送闺蜜回家 第二天我给他洗衣服,发现他领子上有口红

 我把船开进纽约,向北方佬公司买进货物,当然是十分秘密的,然后再开回来。

-And when that gets a bit dangerous, l go to Nassau where these same Union patriots have brought powder and shells and hoop skirts for me.
+And wen tat gets a bit dangerous, l go to Nassau were tese same Union patriots ave brougt powder and sells and oop skirts for me.

 等到这样做有点危险了,我就换个地方,到纳索去,那里同样是这些联邦爱国者给我准备好了火药、枪弹和漂亮的长裙。

-lt's more convenient than going to England.
-Sometimes it's a bit difficult running it into Charleston or Wilmington-but you'd be surprised how far a little gold goes."
+lt's more convenient tan going to England.
+Sometimes it's a bit difficult running it into Carleston or Wilmington-but you'd be surprised ow far a little gold goes."

 这比到英国去更方便。有时候,要把它运进查尔斯顿或者威尔明顿,倒稍稍有点困难--不过,你万万不会想到一点点黄金能起多大的作用呀!”